KrzysztofBracha/products_calculator/README.md

 # products_calculator

-A script that helps you calculate the dose of a medical product.
+A script that helps to calculate the dose of a medical product.

 technologies: HTML, CSS, LESS, JavaScript